CCFGomes/Financial_performance/README.md

 ## Key Files
 - `financial_analysis.pdf`: Pdf file containing the detailed financial data for the analysis.
+- `financial_report_yoy2021.md`: Md file containing the detailed financial report for the year of 2021.

 ## Usage
 - Open `financial_analysis.pdf` to explore the detailed financial data and the visualizations showcasing performance trends.

 ## Dependencies
-- Excel: Used for storing and organizing financial data.
+- Excel: Used for storing, organizing and analyzing financial data.
 - Data analysis: Utilized for processing and transforming data.